 Venezuela confirms coronavirus cases amid public health concerns

 Venezuela on Friday confirmed its first two cases of coronavirus amid concerns that the economically struggling South American nation is unprepared to confront a pandemic that has proven challenging for even the world's wealthiest nations.
-Millions of Venezuelans are unable to frequently wash their hands due to lack of running water that has resulted from the decay of public services under the administration of President Nicolas Maduro.
+Shoppers flocked to pharmacies in search of hygiene products such as alcohol to sanitize hands, which is a struggle due to lack of running water that has resulted from the decay of public services under the administration of President Nicolas Maduro.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)